 My introduction to Dr. Pimple Popper (real name: Sandra Lee) was an exploding cyst video I’m still trying to scrub from my memory.
 Most of us associate the skincare expert with her can’t-look-away skin extractions.
-You may also be familiar with her equally addictive TLC TV series.
-But one thing we tend to forget–at least I tend to forget–is that her expertise covers the gamut of obscure, acne-zapping facts to the most basic, everyday tips.
-So when I recently had the chance to sit down with her, we didn’t talk gross skin extractions.
-Instead, we talked basic skin moisture; specifically, the best moisturizers for eczema or dry skin.
+But one thing we tend to forget is that her expertise covers the gamut of obscure, acne-zapping facts to everyday tips.
+She also lives with eczema.
+So, we enlisted Dr. Lee for her expert tips, specifically, the best moisturizers for eczema.

 When it comes to face cleansing specifically, it doesn’t matter whether you wash in or out of the shower.
 It really boils down to frequency.
 If you’re dealing with flaking, simply wash your face less.
 “Obviously, make sure it’s clean,” she says, “But do it when you feel like you need to–it can be just once a day.
 It can be just before you go to sleep.”
 Washing less can be especially effective for those with atopic dermatitis or eczema, but again, everyone’s cleansing routine is singular and should be approved by an expert if possible.